-App Service on Azure Stack update 7 release notes
+App Service on Azure Stack Hub update 7 release notes

-These release notes describe the improvements and fixes in Azure App Service on Azure Stack Update 7 and any known issues.
-Known issues are divided into issues directly related to the deployment, update process, and issues with the build (post-installation).
+These release notes describe new features, fixes, and known issues in Azure App Service on Azure Stack Hub update 7.
+Known issues are divided into two sections: issues related to the upgrade process and issues with the build (post-installation).

-Apply the 1907 update to your Azure Stack integrated system or deploy the latest Azure Stack development kit before deploying Azure App Service 1.7.
+Apply the 1910 update to your Azure Stack integrated system or deploy the latest Azure Stack Development Kit (ASDK) before deploying Azure App Service 1.7.

-Before you begin the upgrade of Azure App Service on Azure Stack to 1.7:
+Before you begin the upgrade of Azure App Service on Azure Stack Hub to 1.7:

-Ensure all roles are Ready in the Azure App Service Administration in the Azure Stack Admin Portal
+Ensure all roles are ready in Azure App Service administration in the Azure Stack Hub administrator portal.

-Syndicate the Custom Script Extension version 1.9.3 from the Marketplace
+Syndicate the Custom Script Extension version 1.9.3 from the Azure Stack Hub Marketplace.

 New features and fixes

-Azure App Service on Azure Stack Update 7 includes the following improvements and fixes:
+Azure App Service on Azure Stack Hub Update 7 includes the following improvements and fixes:

-Updates to App Service Tenant, Admin, Functions portals and Kudu tools.
-Consistent with Azure Stack Portal SDK version.
+Updates to App Service tenant, administrator, functions portals, and Kudu tools.
+Consistent with Azure Stack Hub Portal SDK version.

 Updates Azure Functions runtime to v1.0.12582.